Chicken Korma Recipe

 Marinade

-• ½ kg (1.2 lbs) chicken (bone-in)
+• ½ kg (1.2 lbs) chicken (bone-in preferred but boneless is ok)

 • ¼ teaspoon ground turmeric

-• 3 tablespoons curd ( plain yogurt or coconut milk)
+• 3 tablespoons curd (plain yogurt or coconut milk)

 • ¾ to 1 teaspoon garam masala or korma masala

-• 1 to 1¼ tsp Kashmiri red chili powder (less spicy variety, minimum ½ tsp)
+• 1 to 1¼ teaspoon Kashmiri red chili powder (less spicy variety, minimum ½ tsp)

 To saute & blend